-In the Fall of 2018, The Hart Leadership Program will host a series of events within Connect2Politics that highlight Youth Leadership.
-The convenings this semester will hold up the theme of Youth Leadership, reflecting on what the “fierce urgency of now” looks like for an extraordinary group of young men and women in North America, and what it means for the larger political and cultural life of the United States in the fall of 2018.
+During the 2018-2019 Academic year, the Hart Leadership Program hosted a series of events within Connect2Politics that highlight Youth Leadership in tackling some of our most intractable problems.
+The convenings held up the theme of Youth Leadership, reflecting on what the “fierce urgency of now” looks like for an extraordinary group of young men and women in North America, and what it means for the larger political and cultural life of the United States.

 SOL Alumna Making History:

 Kathy Tran in the Virginia Statehouse

 On September 21st, Kathy Tran (SOL 1998) visited the Sanford School of Public Policy.
 Kathy joined the Virginia House of Delegates in January of 2018.